In this list of spiritual words you will find 87 of the most important spiritual words and their meanings.

 Mantra: Spiritual words or sounds used in meditation and devotion.
 Principally used in Hinduism and Buddhism.
 Also a non – spiritual word meaning “affirmation”.

 Merkaba Meditation: A meditation technique.
 Markaba is said to allow the practitioner to achieve “Ascension” to the fourth dimension, thereby freeing them from the three-dimensional limitations in which we live.

 Mettabhavana: Meditation practice that leads to the production of loving kindness.

-Nadi: Derived from Sanskrit and meaning “Stream” or “Channel.”
+Nadi: A spiritual word derived from Sanskrit and meaning “Stream” or “Channel.”
 The body contains 72,000 nadis.